World Upside Down? Let's take it one word at a time!

 What areas are involved?
 As a speech/language pathologist and special education generalist, I have experience and am an expert to work on:

-Specialized Tutoring: For dyslexia and dyscalculia, which includes a multi-sensory approach to basic reading skills, phonemic awareness, decoding, reading comprehension.
+Specialized Tutoring: For dyslexia and dyscalculia, which includes a structured literacy approach to basic reading skills, phonemic awareness, fluency and accuracy decoding, vocabulary and reading comprehension.
 For math, this includes a multi-sensory approach to address the Common Core Standards and the language of math to build success.

 Receptive Language: Receptive skills are involved in receiving and understanding language.
 Indicators of receptive difficulties may be lack of understanding or attention, problems with quickly given complex information and requests for repetition.
 Behaviors may indicate problems with receptive language could include; poor recognition of vocabulary, asking for things to be repeated, difficult with the speed or complexity or amount of information said, difficulty remembering directions or instructions.
 This could include auditory processing as well as oral and reading comprehension.